Which Landlord Property Management Software UK?

 Previously, taxpayers will have had to submit annual tax returns by sending a paper version by post to HMRC directly or electronically via their Government Gateway account.
 However, with the new MTD system, all transactions will be recorded digitally and quarterly returns must be submitted using specific MTD software which will electronically link bookkeeping records into HMRC’s MTD computers.

-Either way, I still believe using proper software would be an efficient upgrade to managing finances for anyone that currently isn’t, so don’t let the delay discourage you.
+Either way, I still believe using proper software would be an efficient upgrade to managing finances for anyone that currently isn’t.
 The benefits of going digital in this instance is certainly plentiful.

 If you use an accountant, they should already be on top of this and prepared (but you should check just to be sure).